 Tourists can experience Calgary Stampede, the major party in Canada with pancakes and cowboy hats.

 Warnings & Dangers in Calgary

 OVERALL RISK : LOW

-Calgary is a safe city in relation to tourists, since most of the violent crime is performed on the citizens.
-Its rank and score of 82% shows that tourists can feel safe while in Calgary.
+Calgary is a safe city to tourists since most of the violent crime is performed on the citizens.
+Its rank and score of 82% show that tourists can feel safe while in Calgary.